 Another technology and digital literacy expert, Nicky Hockly took us through ‘Myths & Monsters’.
 This was an analytical assessment of the extent to which digital technologies actually help students to learn more effectively.
 She invited the audience to discuss four assumptions.
 One myth she wanted to put to bed for ever was the idea of the ‘digital native’, before looking at research carried out with young English language learners.
 She was also there to sign her new book, Focus on Learning Technologies’, which was launched at the conference.

 Nicky’s business partner at the Consultants-e, Gavin Dudeney took us through ‘The Teacher Technology Toolbox: the essential guide’, which ended the day in a naturally light-hearted way.
 He compared 20 technology skills every educator should have had in 2005 and in 2014, according to THE journal.
-His slides are available at: traintodo.com/ltsigday.
+His slides were available at: traintodo.com/ltsigday.

 Bio: Phil has been involved in teaching English as a Foreign Language since 2006.
 Originally from London, he lives in Norfolk, UK, and is currently self-employed.
 He mostly teaches in Norwich, where he also volunteers with refugees, and online.
 He has previously worked in South Korea, China, Vietnam and Saudi Arabia, as well as on young learner activity programmes in the UK.
 He has a CELTA from NILE and a Masters from the University of Warwick in ELT, where he specialised in ICT and multimedia.
 He has been a continuous member of IATEFL and the LTSIG since 2012.
 He has specific interests in the areas of educational technology, learner autonomy, ICT, ESOL, EAP, using film and images.
 He is particularly keen on making tutorials (screencasts) to train other teachers and does promotional work for the Teacher Training Videos website.
 He has written several summaries for #ELTchat.
 He is known online as ‘Teacher Phili’, tweets as @teacherphili and blogs